WeblateOrg/weblate/docs/contributing/frontend.rst

 Weblate frontend
 ================

-The frontend is currently built using Bootstrap, jQuery and few third party libraries.
+The frontend is currently built using Bootstrap, jQuery and few third-party libraries.

 Supported browsers
 ------------------